JoshPattman/spotpuppy-go/README.md

 	// This is called to calibrate the rotation sensor
 	// It should block until calibration is complete Calibrate()
+	// Setup should be called after the sensor is loaded Setup()
 }
 ```
 ## Differences to spotpuppy python